kevin-mcneil/CSM-Playbook/frameworks/ai-companion-system/README.md

 Prompt skeleton:

-"I'm a Customer Success Manager for a [type of product or platform] that helps companies with [primary use case].
+I'm a Customer Success Manager for a [type of product or platform] that helps companies with [primary use case].

 Our solution delivers these outcomes:
 - [Outcome 1]